How To Find An Obituary For A Specific Person in Canada

 Cemetery Records

 Cemetery offices maintain records of burials and headstone inscriptions, which can provide death dates.
+This can help narrow an obituary search if the death year is unclear.

 Probate Files

-Identify the Correct Name
+Identify the correct name

 • Married women may be listed under their spouse’s last name rather than their maiden name.